Raneem El Weleily

 Raneem Mohamed Yasser Saad El Din El Welily (رَنِيم مُحَمَّد يَاسِر سَعْد الدِّين الْوَلِيلِيّ; born 1 January 1989, in Alexandria, Egypt) is a former professional squash player from Egypt.
-She has reached a career-high world ranking of No. 1 in September 2015.
-She is a three-time finalist at the World Open, in 2014, 2016, and 2019/2020.
-She became the World Champion in 2017, after defeating Nour El Sherbini in the finals.
+She reached a career-high world ranking of No. 1 in September 2015.
+She is a three-time finalist at the World Open, in 2014, 2016, and 2019-2020.
+She became the World Champion in 2017, after defeating her compatriot Nour El Sherbini in the finals.

 Career

 Junior career

-Alexandria-born El Welily has emerged as one of the most skillful players on the PSA Women's World Tour since she turned professional in 2002.
+Alexandria-born El Welily emerged as one of the most skillful players on the PSA Women's World Tour since turning professional in 2002.
 Raneem followed her brother into squash at the age of six and first played for Egypt in the World Juniors 2001 in Penang, Malaysia, then aged ten.

-Two years later when the event was played in Cairo she was part of the Egyptian winning squad, and in 2004 she represented the senior team that came fourth in the World Teams in Amsterdam.
+Two years later when the event was played in Cairo she was part of the winning Egyptian squad, and in 2004 she represented the senior team that placed fourth in the World Teams in Amsterdam.

 The highlight of El Welily's junior career was when she became the world junior champion in Herentals, Belgium in 2005.
-Then she was voted WISPA Young Player of the Year for 2005 for the second time after winning it in 2004.
+She was voted WISPA Young Player of the Year, for 2005, receiving that award for a second consecutive year.
 She lifted the World Junior Championship twice, in 2005 and 2007.
-Raneem also is a 6-time British Junior Open Winner.
+Raneem also is a 6-time British Junior Open winner.